Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

     }
 }
 ```
-*Substitute with your actual ULA created above (from hostname.ix0).*
+*Substitute with your actual ULA and prefix created above.*

-This configures `rad`  to advertise both the *prefix* and *address* to your LAN:  (IPv6)
+This configures `rad`  to advertise both the ULA *prefix* and *address* to your LAN:
 - Clients will receive both the DNS address (fd00:AAAA:BBBB:CCCC::1) and the prefix (fd00:AAAA:BBBB:CCCC::/64).
-- They will autoconfigure ULA addresses like fd00:AAAA:BBBB:CCCC::abcd for themselves using SLAAC.
+- They will autoconfigure ULA addresses like fd00:AAAA:BBBB:CCCC::abcd for themselves from the prefix using SLAAC.
 - *They then use those ULA source addresses to query DNS* at your router’s ULA (fd00:AAAA:BBBB:CCCC::1).

-*Wait until `dhcp6leased` has received the delegated prefix and `slaacd` has assigned it, (you can check with `ifconfig ix0`), then, enable and start `rad`.
-This ensures Router Advertisements carry the correct prefix and DNS information.*

 We've essentially created a ULA subnet (fd00:AAAA:BBBB:CCCC::/64) on the LAN for the specific purpose of stable internal DNS service, (despite our upstream GUA prefix being dynamic and subject to change), and configured `unbound` to listen on the ULA address fd00:AAA:BBBB:CCCC::1